scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 ## Future work

-I intend to take the rank-hot encoder for a test drive and see when it out-performs rank index and one-hot encoding of ordinal variables.
+I intend to take the rank-hot encoder for a test drive and see whether and in what scenarios it out-performs rank index and one-hot encoding of ordinal variables.

 When I do, I'll be back to this post with an update on how successful it was.